Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 In principle, our company will reduce cross-shareholdings and will not acquire new shares from other companies.
 We will not accept any cross-shareholding requests for the sake of retaining loyal shareholders.
 However, as an exception, we may hold such shares if we decide that the action would improve our mid to long-term corporate value by increasing the number of business transactions, expanding our business scope, strengthening our relationship with business partners and promoting cooperative collaborations.

-Our company opposes the following actions regarding exercising voting rights on cross-shareholdings.
+Our company opposes the following actions regarding exercising voting rights on cross-shareholdings:

 Our company will have regular meetings with the issuing companies of the shares and check our agreed upon standpoint concerning these shares.
 However, if we see a rapid deterioration in an issuing company’s business performance or a sign of a weakening in our business relationship with a company, we will set up a meeting as soon as possible and utilize the results when deciding whether or not to approve actions.